777arc/textbook/content/filters.rst

 	plt.xlabel('Frequency [Hz]')
 	plt.show()

-The plots of the impulse response and frequency reaponse should look like this:
+The plots of the impulse response and frequency response should look like this:

 .. image:: ../_static/shifted_filter.png
    :scale: 60 %